The Car Connection Lexus ES Overview

 The ES adopts a very sleek design theme this time around, certainly its smoothest profile yet.
 The interior carries a horizontal design that's similar to what's found in the latest GS sedan.
 It takes a step down in the base model, however, with synthetic material replacing the formerly standard leather upholstery.
 The ES also features the latest safety and tech features that Lexus has to offer, including smartphone connectivity and a lane-departure warning system.

-The ES 350 sports a 268-horsepower V-6 and a 6-speed automatic, while the 300h uses Toyota's 2.5-liter Atkinson-cycle hybrid and a hybrid system to achieve an EPA city rating of 40 mpg city, 39 highway; both are offered only with front-wheel drive.
+The ES 350 sports a 268-horsepower V-6 and a 6-speed automatic, while the 300h uses Toyota's 2.5-liter Atkinson-cycle hybrid and a hybrid system to achieve an EPA city rating of 40 mpg city, 39 highway, 40 combined; both are offered only with front-wheel drive.
 Thanks to a quicker steering ratio and tuned suspension, the ES models feel slightly sportier from behind the wheel without sacrificing passenger comfort—it's still just as plush and quiet as ever.
 In a first drive of the ES 300h, we found it to be surprisingly as responsive as the 350, while far more fuel-efficient.
 This newfound sportiness doesn't quite match other new Lexus models for all-out driving enjoyment, and there's no available F Sport model of the ES nor is one expected, but it is certainly an improvement over previous generations.

 The ES lineup changed very little into 2014.
 For 2015, it received upgraded infotainment systems, including a new around-view camera system, as well as an audio-buffer feature, enhanced apps integration, and a new touchpad controller for the infotainment system, replacing the odd mouse-like piece used previously.